-Participants who are enrolled with a developmental disability will be reevaluated using the ICF/ID or ICF/ORC criteria during their 8th year (prior to their 9th birthday).
+Participants who are enrolled with a developmental disability with a high probability of resulting in an intellectual disability or autism will be reevaluated using the ICF/ID criteria for an intellectual disability or ICF/ORC criteria for a diagnosis of autism during their 8th year (prior to their 9th birthday).
 If they are eligible, they will continue to receive waiver services.
-If the participant is not eligible, he or she will be referred to other resources such as the Office of Children, Youth and Families as applicable and the Office of Mental Health and Substance Abuse Services.
+If the participant is not eligible, he or she will be referred to other resources.
+Individuals will be referred to the Office of Children, Youth and Families as applicable and the Office of Mental Health and Substance Abuse Services.